 By Charles J. Chaput, O.F.M.
 Cap., Archbishop of Philadelphia

 Editor’s note.
-We are less than a month away from the 47th anniversary of the abominable Roe v.
+We are just a day away from the annual March for Life and four days from the 45th anniversary of the abominable Roe v.
 Wade decision and its equally hideous companion, Doe v.
 Bolton.
-As is our custom, the day after Christmas we began posting new stories and previously run stores about Roe and Doe in anticipation.
+We’ve been posting new and reposting previously run stores about Roe and Doe.
 The following, one of my personal favorites, first ran in January 2014.

 The “March for Life” this January, like every January over the past several decades, reminds the nation that killing an unborn child is never a private matter.
 Abortion is a uniquely intimate form of violence – but violence with bitter public consequences.
 Catholics eagerly join the March for Life each year because we believe in the God of life and joy; a God who creates every human being with innate dignity and rights, including above all the right to life.